coretrix/hitrix/README.md

 If you want to select certain connection you can do it by the ID and this method ```s, err := socketRegistryService.Sockets.Load(ID)```

-Also websocket service provide you two hooks for registering new connections and for unregistering already existing connections.
+Also websocket service provide you hooks for registering new connections and for unregistering already existing connections.
-You can define those handlers when you register the service
+You can define those handlers when you register the service based on namespace of socket.

 #### Clock service
 This service is used for `time` operations.
 It is better to use it everywhere instead of `time.Now()` because it can be mocked and you can set whatever time you want in your tests